-“Started in the kitchen of a grotty university house; a team wasn’t in the initial plan.
-But looking around and seeing so many women who are so talented, far more than I am, in their field, I thought: ‘why not create a team of leaders for this collective who love what they do and are keen to change the way women, trans, and non-binary people involve themselves in the arts?’
-So here are the strong, incredible creatives who are leading the way…”
+“Started in the kitchen of a grotty university house, a team wasn’t in the plan.
+But seeing so many talented women, I thought ‘why not create a team of leaders for this collective who love what they do and are keen to change the way women, trans, and non-binary people involve themselves in the arts?'”

 Founder and Director

 Imy is an MA Journalism student and Philosophy and Politics graduate.
-She is currently a freelance journalist and copywriter for hire.
+She is a freelance journalist and copywriter.

-Passionate about all things creative art and promoting women’s places in them.
-Particularly enthusiastic about journalism, scriptwriting and comedy.
-She wants to make these spheres accessible for women, particularly other queer women.
-Showing women how they can work together to create stunning projects they can be proud of while also encouraging the conversation about intersectional feminism and sustainability; a classic philosophy student.
-On a more trivial level, she loves wine, Gilmore Girls and the hit musical: Legally Blonde.
+Passionate about all things creative arts and promoting women’s places in them.
+Enthusiastic about journalism, scriptwriting and comedy.
+She wants to make these spheres accessible for women, especially queer women.
+Showing women how they can work together to create stunning projects they can be proud of while also encouraging the conversation about intersectional feminism and sustainability.
+In her downtime, she loves wine, Gilmore Girls and the hit musical: Legally Blonde.
 Often found curled up in a café drinking too much coffee and asking why the graduate job market is such a mess.

 Georgia Hunt (she/her)